Daily Readings, Daily Meditation, & Saint of the Day

 Baptism is available to registered parishioners after six months of membership.
 Non-parishioners may request a baptism at Saint Gregory the Great if a family member is a registered parishioner.
 In this circumstance, a permission letter must be provided from the pastor of the parish where they regularly attend Mass.

-Your child may be baptized by pouring water while the child is fully dressed, or immersion without clothing.
+Your child may be baptized by pouring warm water while the child is fully dressed, or immersion without clothing.
 Pouring is common practice, but the parents may choose the method most meaningful to them.

 Traditional Baptismal garments are white, which represents "putting on Christ."